lixueliang/Android-CFG/README.md

 1. Two projects are needed first and accessible in https://github.com/secure-software-engineering/soot-infoflow-android and https://github.com/secure-software-engineering/soot-infoflow

-2. Download two other projects and add them to this project with the "Build Path" option when you right-click this project.
+2. Download those two projects and add them to this project by using the "Build Path" option when you right-click this project.

 3. The soot packages are required to add to the "Build Path", which are able to be found in the "required soot packages" folder in GitHub.